-After Billy wound up Thee Chills, he and Paul decided to get Thee Epileptic Hillbillys going again, drafting in Paul’s son Steve on drums.
-Steve had been playing in his own band Cosmic Razor and as he’d been bought up on a diet of psychobilly from a baby, he was the perfect addition.
+After Billy wound up Thee Chills, he and Paul decided to get The Epileptic Hillbillys going again, drafting in Paul’s son Steve Oxley on drums.
+Steve had been playing in his own band Cosmic Razor and, as he’d been bought up on a diet of psychobilly from a baby, he was the perfect addition.

-Sadly in 2012 Billy suffered major health problems which led to a short hiatus for the band, but they soon bounced back, this time with Steve taking over the role as bass player from his dad and Adam Steenson joining the band on drums.
+Sadly in 2012, Billy suffered major health problems which led to a short hiatus for the band.
+Thankfully, Billy bounced back and the band once again started to play and record again.
+This time with Steve taking over the role of bass player from his dad, and Adam Steenson joining the band on drums.

 During this time Epileptic Hillbillys have put out three cd albums – Tales from The Underworld, Insanity and Take 2 – and a limited edition vinyl 10” Atomic It’s The Bomb.
 All recorded with Alan Wilson and released on Western Star Records.
 A 12” vinyl version of Tales From The Underworld was also brought out by Crazy Love Records.